Viola Shelly Schantz: Professional accomplishments

+In 1945, Schantz named a previously unrecognized subspecies of American Badger.
+Jackson's Badger, (Taxidea taxus jacksoni) was named after American zoologist Dr. Hartley Harrad Thompson Jackson.

 Publications

 She co-authored, with James Arthur Poole, a comprehensive catalog of the mammal specimens in the collections of the United States National Museum, which was published in 1942.

-Awards and honours
+Awards and honors

-Schantz received an award for distinguished service, presented to her by the Department of the Interior, 1962.
+Schantz received the Honor Award for Distinguished Service from the United States Department of the Interior in January 1962.